 - Water-resistant – Able to prevent water penetration, but to some degree only.
 Example: Your casual sports jacket.
 Protects you from light rain.
 A downpour?
 Not so much.

 So, is the iPhone X waterproof or just resistant to water?
 Apple refers to its iPhones as splash, water and dust resistant.
 Not waterproof.

 Besides these general terms, a technical specification tells us more about a device’s resistance: the Waterproof Rating.

 What is the Waterproof Rating?

-iPhone X has a waterproof rating of IP67.
+iPhone X has a waterproof rating of IP67 Compared to the iP68 rating on the iPhone XS and up.
+What do those numbers mean?
 To understand the rating, let’s split it into 3 components.

-- IP is an abbreviation of Ingress Protection.
+- IP is an abbreviation of Ingress Protection rating.
 It measures how well a device is resistant to both solids and liquids.

 - On a scale of 0 to 6, the first number, “6”, refers to the device’s resistance to pesky solids such as dust and sand.
 The higher the number, the better.